e-cell-bphc/Main-Website-new-/posts/under-the-microscope.md

 ---
-title: 'Under the microscope: Entrepreneurship'
+title: "Under the microscope: Entrepreneurship"
-date: '2021-08-01'
+date: "2021-08-01"
 ---

 The word &#39;entrepreneur&#39; is a loanword from French and has Latin origins with the merger of two words _&#39;entre&#39; - which means to swim out_ and _&#39;prends&#39; - which means to grasp, understand or capture._ This simple merger of these two words perfectly encapsulates the meaning of what being an entrepreneur is, an adventurer who chooses to take on the challenge of starting their ventures and sail through countless unpredictable challenges.